MakenaG/phase-4-final-project/README.md

 # Movie Webapp
-This is a movie web application built using React that displays a list of movies as well as allow them to browse through, allows users to upload movies, and add comments to them.
-It consumes the API provided by the Movie API backend to fetch movies as well as generate new ones.
+This movie web application is developed with React to showcase a list of movies, allowing users to browse through them, upload movies, and add comments.
+It retrieves data from the Movie API backend, which is built using Ruby.

 ## Features
 * Browse all movies